buwilliams/the-book/README.md

 ## Control flow

 - if, loop, while, for (no parens used)
-- they are expressions which means they can be assigned
+- they are expressions which means they can be assigned to varibles

 ## Ownership